lillesvin/nginx-rtmp/README.md

 docker run -d --name rtmpsrv -v recordings:/recordings -p 80:80 -p 1935:1935 madsen/nginx-rtmp:latest
 ```

-The point your streaming software at: rtmp://localhost/live[/helloworld] and
+Then point your streaming software at: rtmp://localhost/live[/helloworld] and
 your video player at the same.
 Recordings will be stored in 5-hour chunks in
 the 'recordings' volume.